Our English language site will be up soon

 Individual days of practice

 July 30 – August 12, 2020 16-29 August 2020

 A continuation of Schedule 2020 will be announced soon

 Details Phone Liora 0547980147

-Please fill out the registration form and I will return to you with all the relevant details:
+If you are interested in doing a basic course or retreat, please fill out the registration form and I will return to you with all the relevant details